 This assumption that battery management plays a role is also supported by a case about which electrive has received information.
 After a sudden loss of range (only about 300 kilometres available on a Kona with a 64-kWh battery), a driver suspected a defect in the battery but received no error message.
 The user found out the individual cells via EVnotify and Torque, revealing that one cell only reached 3.08 volts, while all other cells in the battery pack were at 3.48 volts at the charge level.
 However, the battery management system did not recognize the individual cell and switched it off.

-After the Hyundai workshop had also used this information to measure the defective cell, new BMS software was installed that will possibly be the software that is now to be installed when the recall is made.
-With the improved software that should now be able to detect individual cells, the BMS immediately switched off the affected Kona Electric, while the problem was solved only when an exchange of several battery modules was undertaken.
+After the Hyundai workshop had also used this information to measure the defective cell, new BMS software was installed that will possibly be installed when the recall is made.
+With the improved software that should now detect individual cells, the BMS immediately switched off the affected Kona Electric.
+Simultaneously, the problem was solved only when an exchange of several battery modules was undertaken.
 Although there was no fire, there was a combination of a defective cell and a BMS that did not detect the defective cell and switched it off.

 – ADVERTISEMENT –